 This increasingly popular, care- free annual from tropical Asia deserves much wider use.
 Due to its shade tolearance and array of colors, it is often used as a complement to impatiens.
 However, new strains take a good bit of sun and also thrive in heat and drought.
-Grows to 1 ft. high and wide.
+Grows to 1 feet high and wide.
 Blooms from spring to frost; the flowers look like miniature gloxinias (Sinningia), with stamens arranged in a wishbone shape.
 Species has pale lavender blossoms with deeper purple markings and bright yellow throat; a white-flowered form is also sold.
 Use as edging or in pots and window boxes.

 Summer Wave hybrids are the top performers in the South; their spreading habit makes them a good choice for hanging baskets.
 The Moon series comes in a range of blue, purple, and pink shades, as well as yellow and white, with contrasting markings.
-Plants sprawl nicely and grow 610 in. high.
-Duchess strain prefers more shade, is more compact (68 in. tall and wide), and offers blooms in light blue, dark blue, blue with white, pink, and burgundy.
-Kauai series grows 8 in. tall and wide, with blooms in blue, burgundy, magenta, rose-pink, and white with lemon-yellow markings; needs more shade than others.
+Plants sprawl nicely and grow 610 inches high.
+Duchess strain prefers more shade, is more compact (68 inches tall and wide), and offers blooms in light blue, dark blue, blue with white, pink, and burgundy.
+Kauai series grows 8 inches tall and wide, with blooms in blue, burgundy, magenta, rose-pink, and white with lemon-yellow markings; needs more shade than others.